YOU ROGUE

-GOOGLE MAPS – To see where Reynold took the photo, click HERE.
+GOOGLE MAPS – To see where the photo was taken, click HERE.

 PRAYER FOR TODAY: